player-03/advanced-layout/README.md

     using layout.LayoutUtils;

-LayoutUtils is a [static extension](http://haxe.org/manual/lf-static-extension.html), so this will enable you to call all of its functions more easily.
+LayoutUtils is a [static extension](http://haxe.org/manual/lf-static-extension.html), so this isn't required, but it makes things easier.

-Note that this library does nothing except move and resize objects.
-These examples assume you've already created a Sprite named `mySprite` and a Bitmap named `myBitmap`, and that you've added both as children of something.

 Scaling
 -------

+    //Sample objects.
+    var mySprite:Sprite = new Sprite();
+    mySprite.graphics.beginFill(0x000000);
+    mySprite.graphics.drawCircle(40, 40, 40);
+    addChild(mySprite);
+    var myBitmap:Bitmap = new Bitmap(Assets.getBitmapData("MyBitmap.png"));
+    addChild(myBitmap);

     //The easiest way to handle scale.
-The bitmap will now scale with
+The sprite will now scale with
     //the stage.
-    myBitmap.simpleScale();
+    mySprite.simpleScale();

     //Make the sprite fill half the stage.
-(Warning: this only changes
+Caution: this only changes
-    //the size; it won't center it.)
+    //the size; it won't center it.
     mySprite.fillPercentWidth(0.5);
     mySprite.fillPercentHeight(0.5);

-    //Make the bitmap match the width of the sprite, thereby filling
+    //Make the bitmap match the width of the sprite, meaning it will
-    //half the stage (horizontally).
-The bitmap's height will scale
+    //fill half the stage horizontally.
+The bitmap's height won't
-    //as before, causing the bitmap to get distorted. myBitmap.matchWidth(sprite);
+    //scale at all... yet.
+    myBitmap.matchWidth(sprite);

+    //Scale the bitmap's height so that it isn't distorted. myBitmap.aspectRatio();

 Positioning
 -----------

-Always set position after setting scale.
-The new width and height will be required to place the object correctly.
+Always set the position after setting the scale.

     //Place the bitmap on the right edge of the stage. myBitmap.alignRight();